DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 ### Run Migrations

 Migrations are like version control for your database, allowing a team to easily modify and share the application's database schema.
 In **AdonisJs**, they are placed in the `database/migrations` directory.
-Each migration file name contains a timestamp which allows **AdonisJs** to determine the order of the migrations.
+Each migration file name contains a timestamp that allows **AdonisJs** to determine the order of the migrations.
 For the sake of simplicity, we will stick to `SQLite`.
 However, you are free to use `MYSQL` or `PostgreSQL`.

-We already have the migration files needed, from the `auth:setup` command that we ran earlier.
+We already have the migration files needed from the `auth:setup` command that we ran earlier.
 Check your `.env` file to ensure all the connection parameters are set up properly.
 Now, install `Sqlite3` from your terminal like so:

 ```bash
 npm i --save sqlite3